Agency Partners

 Key learnings from this report

-• The software engineers job market trends in Germany, specifically in Frankfurt am Main, indicate a complex landscape with fluctuations in job openings over the past three months, presenting challenges for hiring managers.
+• The software engineers job market trends in Germany, particularly in Frankfurt am Main, indicate a competitive landscape with fluctuating job postings.
+In the past 12 weeks, job openings peaked at 11 per week, while 7 positions were closed during certain weeks.

 Number of roles opened and closed for Software Engineers in Frankfurt am Main in the last 3 months